The Nanotechnology Quiz

 49 / 50

-49. The advantage of silicon is primarily due to
+49. The main purpose of epitaxy is to

 50 / 50